microsoft/verona/experiments/process_sandbox/tests/README.md

 * [test-sandbox-modify-pagemap](sandbox-modify-pagemap.cc): Creates a sandbox attempting to modify the access rights of the pagemap using `mprotect`.
   The `mprotect` call should fail with a `permission denied`.

 * [test-sandbox-zlib](sandbox-zlib.cc): Uses `zlib` to `deflate`, i.e., compress, the program's file.
   This test compares the output produced by a sandboxed and an unsandboxed version of zlib.
+  This is an integration test that ensure that it is possible to sandbox a (simple) real library.

 * [test-sandbox-network](sandbox-network.cc): Example of how network policies can be used to restrict the sandbox's ability to perform network operations.
 This test creates a server sandbox and gradually enables network operations (1) `getaddrinfo`, (2) `bind`ing to a socket, (3) the ability to receive messages on the socket from the parent, and (4) the ability for asandboxed client to `connect` to the server.